Activity: Improving your health with self care, not dieting

 To learn more about reconnecting with your body, read what is interoceptive awareness and how it stops food stress.

-If you are ready to stop stressing over food and adopt self care food behaviours, you can dive deeper with my FREE training, "5 steps to a peaceful relationship with food".
+If you are ready to stop stressing over food and adopt self care food behaviours, you can get started today with my FREE e-book, "5 steps to get started with Intuitive Eating".

 Written by Emma Townsin, Registered Dietitian, Certified Intuitive Eating Counsellor